Boosting Monocular Metric Depth Estimation via Bokeh Rendering: Stage-2 : Bokeh Stack Fusion for Depth

-Dropping the first token yields refined patch features \( \tilde{X}_f = \tilde{S}_f[1:] \in \mathbb{R}^{K\times D} \) that encode how defocused the frame is. \paragraph{Step-2: focus attention across frames.} After spatial attention, we align patches across the stack.
+that encode how defocused the frame is. \paragraph{Step-2: focus attention across frames.} After spatial attention, we align patches across the stack.
 For each patch index $j$, we gather the same spatial location from all frames: